danielcorin/blog/content/posts/2023/auto-gpt.md

 ## Takeaways

-Right now, Auto-GPT is a cool toy and gives glimpses of what agents might look like when have improved models or design them with different architectures.
+Right now, Auto-GPT is a cool toy and gives glimpses of what agents might look like when we have improved models or design them with different architectures.
 However, it's difficult to operate and at present, I'm not aware of strategies that can be used to debug it beyond trying new prompts and providing additional feedback.
 Maybe I've missed important steps, but this experience has been similar to my previous two in that that agent can do a lot of activities but presently, it seems it can't really accomplish much.
 I will be sticking with using LMs as a tool in my own workflows rather than become a tool in it's for now.